Abortion rights groups ramp up efforts to mobilize, ahead of critical vote

 — Mackenzie Haddix, Value Them Both Coalition

 Meanwhile, earlier this year, conservatives in the Kansas Legislature also introduced a bill to virtually ban and criminalize abortions in the state.
-While the bill is still in committee, efforts to limit abortion rights at the state and federal level have pushed some advocacy groups to take action.
+While the bill is still in committee, efforts to limit abortion rights at the state and federal levels pushed some advocacy groups to take action.

 Lightcap said her organization has partnered with other abortion-rights groups, like Kansans for Constitutional Freedom, and has planned several events in the upcoming weeks.

-This includes a kickoff event on May 14 in Johnson County and Sedgwick County, and an event May 21 in Shawnee County and Douglas County.
+This includes a kickoff event on May 14 in Johnson County and Sedgwick County and an event on May 21 in Shawnee County and Douglas County.